DevExpress/devextreme-documentation/api-reference/_hidden/GridBaseColumn/calculateSortValue.md

 ---

 To apply the sorting, users have to click the specified column header.
-If you need to sort data when the UI component loads, set the **columns[]**.[sortOrder]({basewidgetpath}/Configuration/columns/#sortOrder) property also.
+If you need to sort data when the UI component loads, set the **columns[]**.[sortOrder]({basewidgetpath}/Configuration/columns/#sortOrder) property in addition.

 [note]